MatthewChow03/MatthewChow03/README.md

 I am a [self taught guitarist](https://www.instagram.com/p/BNUxJOEgT5F/) and a one man band.
 I play the melody, chords, bassline, and occasionally, the percussion.
 This is also known as (percussive) fingerstyle.

 I have been weightlifting for over 4 years, battling many health complications along the way.
 I am currently dealing with a growth in my ankle, but I like to say that every challenge someone faces is a lesson that can be taught to others.
-I am always open to having a chat about diet, training programs, and answering any questions you have about fitness.
+I am always open to having a chat about diet, training programs, and fitness.

 <h3 align="left">🌎 My Mantras</h3>

-- Missing an opportunity can hurt more than failure itself.
+- We are remembered for our character and the lasting impacts we create.
 - Working with people who make you smile is a core virtue of any job.
 - If you are truly passionate about something, you will find time for it.